Skip to main content

 client:

-clientId: event-mesh
+clientId: my-custom-admin-client

 Verifying readiness